tc39/proposal-iterator-helpers/README.md

 ### `.reduce(reducer [, initialValue ])`

 `reduce` takes a function and an optional initial value as an argument.
-It allows users to apply a funtion to every element returned from an iterator.
+It allows users to apply a function to every element returned from an iterator, while keeping track of the most recent result of the reducer (the memo).
+For the first element, the given initial value is used as the memo.

 Returns a value (in the example, a number) of the type returned to the reducer function.